healeycodes/inkbyexample/README.md

 - A title of `Foo Bar` needs a program named `foo-bar.ink`

 ```
-intro := 'The introduction precedes the example.
+intro := 'The introduction precedes the code sections.
           It can be left empty.'

 rows := [
     {
-        docs: 'This function adds two numbers together.'
+        docs: 'A that function adds two numbers together.
+               This text will appear on the left of the code.'
         code: 'add := (x, y) => x + y'
     },
     {
-        docs: 'This function multiplies two numbers together.'
+        docs: 'A function multiplies two numbers together.'
         code: 'multiply := (x, y) => x * y'
     }
 ]